Payment Licenses in Europe: How To Find the Right Regulator?

 Other alternatives should be considered if the target license jurisdiction doesn’t offer any market connection points to the company.

-Whether applying directly to an EU regulator or using the services of an agency to apply on your behalf, preparation is vital when applying for a licence.
-A poorly-prepared application is likely to be rejected, wasting time and money – including the cost of lost trading opportunities.
+Whether applying directly to an EU regulator or using the services of an agency to apply on your behalf, preparation is vital when applying for a license.
+A poorly prepared application is likely to be rejected, wasting time and money – including the cost of lost trading opportunities.

 An ideal banking or payment application will have a connection to the target jurisdiction, be prepared by a team of strategic, technical, and legal experts, and can answer all fundamental questions about the business model and activities before getting in contact with the regulator.

-Each EU state has its own regulatory authority for licences: BaFin in Germany, ACPR in France, DNB in the Netherlands, CSSF in Luxembourg and so on.
+Each EU state has its own regulatory authority for licenses: BaFin in Germany, ACPR in France, DNB in the Netherlands, CSSF in Luxembourg, and so on.
 More information on the application process can be found on this EU page.

-Please get in contact with us to find out the right starting point for your business.
+Please get in touch with us to find out the right starting point for your business.

 Previous